GabeGiancarlo/LoRax/devices/truffula-node/build-journey/04_test_range.md

 ## Next Steps

 Range verified?
-Tree Node is ready for deployment!
+Truffula Node is ready for deployment!
 See mesh deployment guide in main docs.

 ---